s3-actions/s3cmd/README.md

 This action is a simple wrapper for [S3cmd](https://s3tools.org/s3cmd).

 It is currently only tested with linode.
-It wokrs with all environemts though, it just a matter of setting the right falgs.
+It works with all environments though, it just a matter of setting the right flags.

 ## Inputs